Cliff Kresge

+Early life

 Kresge was born in Lakewood Township, New Jersey.
 His parents moved to central Florida in 1972 and lived on the Dubsdread Golf Course in Orlando where he took golf at age 8.
-He graduated from the University of Central Florida with a liberal arts degree in 1991 and turned professional.
+Kresge graduated from the University of Central Florida with a liberal arts degree in 1991.

+Professional career

+Kresge turned professional in 1991.
 He played mainly on mini-tours until 1997 when he joined the Nationwide Tour.
 Kresge has three wins on the Nationwide Tour.

 His best finishes on the PGA Tour are a pair of T-3 at the 2002 B.C.
-Open and the 2008 Arnold Palmer Invitational (an event he grew up attending after his family moved to Orlando, Florida).
+Open and the 2008 Arnold Palmer Invitational.
 He also finished tied for 10th in the 2003 U.S. Open.

 Kresge won a 2011 NGA Hooters Tour event; the Bridgestone Winter Series at Deer Island GC in a four-hole playoff.

+Personal life

 Kresge currently resides with his wife Judy in Kingsport, Tennessee.
 Judy has three sons from previous marriage while Cliff has a son of his own also from a previous marriage.
 Judy's oldest son Peter often caddies for Kresge.